scottnmarkley/scottnmarkley.github.io/Projects/HOLC.md

   <figcaption>(All bar graphs on this page are from <a href="https://osf.io/preprints/socarxiv/dktah/"><em>SocArXiv</em></a>)</figcaption>
 </p>

 We might also wonder about how HOLC appraisers issued neighborhood grades based on the presence of different "foreign born" groups.
 That is shown in the graph here.
-Notably, the relationship between grades and "foreign born" groups tracks closely to how the famous land economist Homer Hoyt ranked each group's impact on land values in his 1933 *One Hundred Years of Land Values in Chicago*.
+Notably, the relationship between grades and "foreign born" groups closely tracks to the racist ranking system published by the influential land-use economist Homer Hoyt in his 1933 *One Hundred Years of Land Values in Chicago*.

 <p style="text-align: center">
   <img src="/Projects/HOLC_group.png" width="700" title="HOLC Grade by Group"/>